locessentials/eng401-business-english-us/final-project/final-project-overview.md

 ---

-**Ready to begin?** Start with the [Final Project Introduction](final-project-intro.md) to understand the project's purpose and approach.
+**Ready to begin?** Start with the [Final Project Introduction](final-project-intro.md) to understand the project's Show & Tell purpose and approach.